thomascsigai/Moly/README.md

 ## Prerequisites
 - CMake (version 3.10 or higher)

-## Installation (Tested on Windows 11 using Visual Studio 2022)
+## Installation
-For the moment, Moly has been tested only on Windows 11 using Visual Studio 2022.
+For the moment, Moly has been tested **only on Windows 11 using Visual Studio 2022**.
 You need CMake
 1. Clone the repository (Must be recursively):
    ```bash
    git clone --recursive https://github.com/thomascsigai/Moly.git